tyhopp/prpl/packages/plugin-aws/README.md

 | [`fetchFromS3`](src/fetch-from-s3.ts) | Fetch file(s) from an S3 bucket and write to the local file system |
 | [`uploadToS3`](src/upload-to-s3.ts) | Upload file(s) to an S3 bucket from the local file system |

-Click the function names above to see the TypeScript interfaces.

 ## Requirements

 For this plugin to work, you must have:

 - [An active AWS account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)